macagua/entrenamiento.frameworks_web_python/source/leccion3/requests.rst

         Sends a GET request.

         :param url: URL for the new :class:`Request` object.
-        :param params: (optional) Dictionary or bytes to be sent in the query string for the :class:`Request`.
+        :param params: (optional) Dictionary, list of tuples or bytes to send in the query string for the :class:`Request`.
         :param \*\*kwargs: Optional arguments that ``request`` takes.
         :return: :class:`Response <Response>` object
         :rtype: requests.Response